Resuming Sexual Activity after Bone Marrow Transplant

 Enjoy your time together.
 You can take long, romantic walks, have candlelit dinners, or give each other back rubs.

-Will I be able to have children after my bone marrow transplant?
+Will I be able to have children after my transplant?

 The chemotherapy and radiation therapy you received as your preparative regime can affect your ability to have children (fertility) in the future.